0xCB-dev/docs.keeb.supply/content/nomad/assembly/index.md

 ### Jumper

-To make the reversible PCB work you need to connect jumpers on both halfes.
-Connect all of the marked jumpers around the controller on the same side as the TRRS jack and reset button are located.
+To make the reversible PCB work you need to connect jumpers on both halves.
+Connect all of the marked jumpers around the controller on the same side where the TRRS jack and reset button are located.
 ![jumper](jumper-pcb.png)

 ### Hotswap Sockets

 {{< alert icon="💡" text="Turn around both PCBs now!" />}}
-Solder on the hotswap sockets to the back of the PCB.
+Solder the hotswap sockets onto the back of the PCB.
 You can find instructions for that [here]({{< ref "/basics/soldering/hotswap#choc-low-profile" >}}).
 ![hs-sockets](hotswap-pcb.png)

 ### Diodes

-Solder on the diodes on the same side as the hotswap sockets.
+Solder the diodes to the same side as the hotswap sockets.
 Read through [here]({{< ref "/basics/soldering/smd#diodes" >}}) if you have not done that before.
 ![diodes](diodes-pcb.png)

 ### Controller Standoffs

 {{< alert icon="💡" text="Turn around both PCBs now!" />}}
-Next solder on the standoffs for your controller.
+Next solder the standoffs for your controller.
 They go on the same side as the TRRS jack and reset button.
 Read through [here]({{< ref "/basics/soldering/promicro#ic-hotswap-sockets" >}}) if you have not done that before.
 ![standoffs](standoffs-pcb.png)

 ### Controller